KasparEtter/ef1p/pages/email/email.md

 by sending an email to themself.
 Once they have received the email, they can relay the signed message to [an arbitrary number of recipients](https://datatracker.ietf.org/doc/html/rfc6376#section-8.6).
-The recipients might not see their email address in the `To` or `Cc` field but this is usually also the case for `Bcc` recipients.
+The recipients might not see their email address in the `To` or `Cc` field, but this is usually also the case for `Bcc` recipients.
 The mailbox provider who signed the message can stop such a [replay attack](https://en.wikipedia.org/wiki/Replay_attack)